senhan07/CropSense-Face-Detection/readme.md

-# Image Cropper
+# CropSense - Face Detection

-It is a versatile tool that enables you to crop images based on various bounding box sizes, such as upper body, face, or full body.
+It is a script to crop an images based on various bounding box sizes, such as upper body, face, or full body.
 It utilizes a powerful pre-trained s3fd face detection model to accurately identify faces within the images and performs precise cropping based on the detected regions into 1:1 ratio

 It proves to be particularly useful in scenarios where you need make a dataset for training a model, it's not perfect yet :)